Spatial Re-parameterization for N:M Sparsity: Experiments

 \subsection{Settings}

-Our experiments include image classification on the CIFAR-10~\cite{krizhevsky2009learning} and ImageNet-1K datasets~\cite{deng2009imagenet}, object detection and instance segmentation on the COCO benchmark~\cite{lin2014microsoft}.
-The specific settings are respectively expounded as follows.
+Our experiments include three computer vision tasks encompassing image classification on the CIFAR-10~\cite{krizhevsky2009learning} and ImageNet-1K datasets~\cite{deng2009imagenet}, object detection and instance segmentation on the COCO benchmark~\cite{lin2014microsoft}.
+The specific experimental settings are respectively expounded as follows.
 We validate the efficacy of SpRe in elevating the performance of prominent N:M sparsity methods, including ASP~\cite{nvidia2020a100}, SR-STE~\cite{zhou2021learning}, and LBC~\cite{zhang2022learning}.
-We keep the same training configuration as their original implementation for a fair comparison.
-Our experiments cover a wide range of N:M patterns including 2:4, 1:4, and 1:16.
-For image classification, we sparsify ResNet-32~\cite{he2016deep} on CIFAR-10 dataset, and ResNet-18~\cite{he2016deep}, ResNet-50~\cite{he2016deep}, MobileNet-V1~\cite{howard2017mobilenets} on ImageNet-1K dataset.
-Besides, we exploit the efficacy of SpRe to aid SR-STE~\cite{zhou2021learning} in training 2:4 and 2:8 sparse Faster RCNN~\cite{girshick2015fast} for object detection and Mask RCNN~\cite{he2017mask} for instance segmentation, utilizing ResNet-50 as the backbone.
+When SpRe is particularly applied to a N:M method, the extra block is initialized and trained with the same configuration as the main block.
+Our experiments cover a wide range of N:M patterns including 2:4, 1:4, 1:8, and 1:16.
+For image classification, we sparsify ResNet-32~\cite{he2016deep} on CIFAR-10 dataset, and ResNet-18~\cite{he2016deep}, ResNet-50~\cite{he2016deep}, MobileNet-V1~\cite{howard2017mobilenets}, MobileNet-V2~\cite{sandler2018mobilenetv2} on ImageNet-1K dataset.
+Besides, we exploit the efficacy of SpRe to aid SR-STE~\cite{zhou2021learning} in training 2:4, 1:4, 1:8, and 1:16 sparse {Faster-RCNN~\cite{girshick2015fast}} for object detection and {Mask-RCNN~\cite{he2017mask}} for instance segmentation, utilizing ResNet-50 as the backbone.
 We employ SpRe to all N:M weights except for 1$\times$ 1 kernels wherein the notion of spatial sparsity is deemed inapplicable.
-Our experiments are implemented with PyTorch~\cite{pytorch2015} and run on NVIDIA Tesla A100 GPUs.
+Following previous works, we train all networks for 300 epochs on CIFAR-10, with a weight decay of 0.005. {On ImageNet, 120 epochs are given for ResNet and MobileNet-V1/V2}. {The learning rate is initialized to 0.1 and then decayed using cosine annealing scheduler.
+Besides, we follow previous works to use data augmentation including random crop and random horizontal flip~\cite{zhou2021learning}. } For object detection and instance segmentation tasks, we use MMDetection~\cite{chen2019mmdetection} with a training pipeline aligned with SR-STE~\cite{zhou2021learning}. {On CIFAR-10, we conducted five independent trials for each method using different random seeds and report the results as mean $\pm$ standard deviation.
+For other large-scale datasets, we performed a single experiment due to the stability of the results.
+We report the performance of N:M sparsity methods both with and without SpRe, along with the performance of original pre-trained model, denoted as 'Baseline'. } Our experiments are implemented with PyTorch~\cite{pytorch2015} and run on NVIDIA Tesla A100 GPUs.